Myths about Graduate School in Computer Science (in Canada)

 - The ranking omits many professors who are not in the Computer Science department (e.g. ones in related fields like Math or Engineering) as well as professors who share time with industry.

 - The conferences the ranking considers to be ‘top conferences’ may not align well with your specific research interests.
+It seems to also omit many conferences which many agree are in fact top conferences.

 - The overall ranking has a heavy bias for fields with high publication counts, such as machine learning and artificial intelligence.